tdisley/sms_care/README.md

 So, for more information about the use and the contribution, please read the Wiki.

-This project was built in the last [MECATE](http://let-emprendimientopublico.mx/es/mecate/) event on Mexico City.
+This project was built in the last [MECATE](http://let-emprendimientopublico.mx/es/mecate/) event in Mexico City.